 The Zimmermanns (1979) also believe that the behavioral repertoire of the slow lorises and the small quantity of aggression in family groups indicate that they live in some type of social groups.
 The slow lorises exhibit tactile forms of communication and use contact calls.
 Other researchers also question the idea of the lorises’ supposedly solitary lives in the wild since they appear to be ‘contactloving.’
 Grapple behavior is manifested in a playful context (Trent et al., 1977).

 Availability of food may influence social behavior.
 The orangutan (Pongo pygmaeus) is an arboreal primate, which has been studied more in the wild than lorises.
 It is also considered a solitary animal with overlapping territories.
 Food availability and number of competitors determine the size of the home ranges.
 The males’ distributions are adapted to ovulating females’ spatial and temporal distribution.
 Territorial defense has the greatest reproductive advantage relative to energy cost.
 Orangutans, however, are capable of strong social attachments (Maple, 1980).
 Individuals can form temporary associations and a network of relationships exists.
 Rikjsen (1978) defines their lifestyle as “limited gregarious.”
 He believes that the solitariness has evolved due to human competition and predation pressure, rendering the orangutans less conspicuous when solitary.
 It is likely that these observations may also be generalized to lorises; however, more information is needed to clarify the extent of sociability in each loris species.

-Lorises apparently have a surprisingly well-developed social behavior
+Lorises apparently have a surprisingly well-developed social

-system, although behavioral properties of group-living simians, such as
+system, although behavioral properties of group-living simians,

 establishing a rank order, are apparently absent.